The Music of the Harlem Renaissance

 If I need to keep the lesson short, I will usually just do a little PowerPoint slide with a blurb about him.
 If I have time to go deeper, this Meet the Composer: Duke Ellington Biography Set has tons of cool and interactive activities to help your students really get to know Duke Ellington.

 We also talk about scat singing.
 This version of It Don’t Mean a Thing (If It Ain’t Got That Swing) has scat singing.
 It’s good to kind of explain the purpose of scat singing before they hear the song.
-It’s not just random words.
-It’s meant to imitate the sound of instruments and allow a vehicle for singers to improvise freely.
+They are not just random words.
+The syllables are meant to imitate the sound of instruments and allow a vehicle for singers to improvise freely.

 it don't mean a thing scat singing

-Although the version of the song that I used to create the listening map (It Don’t Mean a Thing (If It Ain’t Got That Swing) by Duke Ellington and His Orchestra from The Essential Duke Ellington album on Apple Music) is not sung by Ella Fitzgerald, you really cannot talk about scat singing without talking about Ella.
+The version of the song that I used to create the listening map is: It Don’t Mean a Thing (If It Ain’t Got That Swing) by Duke Ellington and His Orchestra from The Essential Duke Ellington album on Apple Music.
+This version is not sung by Ella Fitzgerald, but you really cannot talk about scat singing without talking about Ella.
 So we take a moment to talk about her contributions to the world of jazz as well.

 Listening to It Don’t Mean a Thing by Duke Ellington

-students listening to the music of Duke Ellington
+students listening to jazz music by Duke Ellington

 Have students listen and describe the music of Duke Ellington.

 Now it’s time to get into the music of the Harlem Renaissance.
 We spend a lot of time on learning tempo and dynamic music vocabulary throughout the year.
-And I don’t want them to forget the words just because we are moving on, so with many of the songs we listen to, I ask them questions to incorporate the words.
+This is a perfect chance to apply what we’ve learned.

 As we followed with our listening map, I had them think about the tempo, dynamics and instruments they heard.
 Then they were able to share with their shoulder partner and then we had a discussion as a whole group.